memfault/interrupt/_drafts/advanced-gdb.md

 #### Searching Memory using `find`

 Sometimes you know a pattern that you are looking for in memory, and you want to quickly find out if it exists in memory on the system.
-Maybe it's a magic string or a specific 4 byte pattern, like `0xdeadbeef`.
+Maybe it's a magic string or a specific 4-byte pattern, like `0xdeadbeef`.

 Let's search for the string `shell_uart`, which is the task name of a thread in my Zephyr system.
 I'll search the entire writeable RAM space, which can be found by running the `info files` command mentioned previously.